-The highest concentration of PAHs found in sediment L1 is more than eighty times higher than the highest concentration found in the Chinese Liangtan River and over a hundred times higher than in the German Ammer River (Liu et al. 2013).
+The highest concentration of PAHs found in sediment L1 is more than eighty times higher than the highest concentration found in the Chinese Liangtan River and over a hundred times higher than in the German Ammer River (Liu et al. 2013), but lower than the concentration found in River Olt, Romania (up to 1199.17 mg/kg dm); (Ciucure et al., 2023).
 However, the concentration in sediment L2 is comparable to the maximum level of 11 mg/kg dm found in sediment from the Liangtan River (Liu et al. 2013).
 In the Portuguese Sado Estuary (Ribeiro et al. 2016), the maximum concentration of PAHs in sediment (over 7 mg/kg dm) was similar to that in the Ammer River (8 mg/kg dm); (Liu et al. 2013), thus lower than in sediments L1 and L2 from Zaporizhzhia.

 In sediments from the port of Prahovo on the Danube in Serbia (Radomirović et al. 2023), PAH concentrations were orders of magnitude lower compared to concentrations in sediments L1 and L2.
-The values for arsenic and lead in samples L2 and L1 were higher than the maximum value from the Prahovo port.
-However, copper concentrations (38.3 mg/kg dm) were comparable or lower with them (Radomirović et al. 2023).
+The values for arsenic in five sediment samples and lead in four samples were higher than the maximum value from the Prahovo port (5.0 and 19.0 mg/kg dm, respectively).
+However, mean sediment copper concentrations in Prahovo port (38.3 mg/kg dm) were comparable (Radomirović et al. 2023).

 A study focused on Czech rivers in 2015, among other things, also measured PFASs in sediments, finding concentrations ranging from below the limit of quantification (LOQ) to 1.40 ng/g dm (Mach and Petrlík 2016).
 This is one order of magnitude higher compared to samples from the Dnipro River in Zaporizhzhia and Kherson (see Table 1).
 The discovery of low concentrations of PFASs in sediments from the Dnipro River in this study aligns with findings from other studies.
-For instance, a study conducted in Malaysia concluded that PFASs concentrations in sediments were generally below the limit of quantification (LOQ), and when detected, PFASs concentrations were generally lower than those measured in water and biota (Mohamad et al. 2022).
+For instance, a study conducted in Malaysia concluded that PFASs concentrations in sediments were generally below the limit of quantification

+(LOQ), and when detected, PFASs concentrations were generally lower than those measured in water and biota (Mohamad et al. 2022).